duizabojul/log-manager/README.md

 # Log-Manager

 Scalable microservices to handle logs of multiples applications and consolidate them in S3 Storage.
-Built with `docker` and `node.js`.
+Built with `docker`, `node.js` and `minio`.

 ### Prerequisites